Phosphorescentt/EsportsFixturesEmailer/README.md

 # EsportsFixturesEmailer
-A simple project to collect esports fixtures/results and email them
+A simple project to collect esports fixtures/results using PandaScore's API and email them using SendGrid's API.